Straycats/redismq/Readme.md

-Note: This project is no longer actively maintained.
+Note: The origin project is no longer actively maintained.
 Please refer to its spiritual successor [rmq].

 [rmq]: https://github.com/adjust/rmq

+Note from Maohj: This is the version currently used and maintained by me.

 --